epfml/interpret-lm-knowledge/README.md

 # interpret-lm-knowledge

-**Idea**: How do we understand what a language model is learning at various stages of training?
+**Idea**: How do we interpret what a language model is learning at various stages of training?
 Language models have been recently described as [open knowledge bases](https://github.com/facebookresearch/LAMA).
-We can generate knowledge graphs by extracting relation triples from masked language models at various stages of training to examine the knowledge acquisition process.
+We can generate knowledge graphs by extracting relation triples from masked language models at sequential epochs or architecture variants to examine the knowledge acquisition process.

 **Dataset**: Squad, Google-RE (from LAMA paper)